6th Nov 08, 12:00am

 I spoke to him a few times, and he was always warm and friendly, showing enthusiasm for another musician wanting to play the instrument.
 Does anyone know what happened to him?

-Sign in, using almost any profile you want.
+Sign in to comment using almost any profile.